aflashyrhetoric/aflashyrhetoric.github.io/content/posts/tooling-101.md

 ---

 <small>By the way, this is in no way an attack on the maintainers of those tools.
 Managing documentation that is universally understood and meticulously updated is impossible.
-Creating and maintaining tutorials on top of that is a massive task as well.
-Nevertheless, the opaque or exclusive language in beginner-oriented resources is, to me, a "sand-in-your-eyes" type of problem, so this series aims to move some of the burden from the individual resources</small>
+Creating and maintaining tutorials on top of that is insane.
+Nevertheless, the opaque or exclusive language in beginner-oriented resources is, to me, a "sand-in-your-eyes" type of problem, so this series aims to move some of that documentation burden from the individual resources to one coherent location.</small>